kylejohnson363/Predicting-Stock-Movement-with-NLP-and-Twitter/README.md

 ![Results](https://github.com/kylejohnson363/Predicting-Stock-Movement-with-NLP-and-Twitter/blob/master/Trading%20Results.JPG)

 ### Isolating tweets from Twitter users who have predicted well in the past can lead to more profitable trades
+Here I scored each Twitter user based on their previous twitter activity's predictiveness and isolated tweets from "high value tweeters" when forming predictions.
+Clearly there is potential value in heeding the advice of the best tweeters.

 ![Best_Tweeters](https://github.com/kylejohnson363/Predicting-Stock-Movement-with-NLP-and-Twitter/blob/master/Best%20Tweeters.JPG)